LoganMac8/vendor-risk-portfolio/docs/How-to-Review-a-SOC2-Report.md

-How to Review a SOC 2 Report

-A SOC 2 report evaluates whether a service organization has effective controls for protecting customer data.
-Vendor Risk Analysts review SOC 2 reports to determine if a vendor can be approved, whether risks exist, and whether remediation is required.
-This guide explains the exact steps used to review a SOC 2 report in a real Vendor Risk workflow.

-Step One Understand the Report Type

-SOC 2 reports come in two versions.
-Type One evaluates the design of controls at a point in time.
-Type Two evaluates both the design and the operating effectiveness of controls over a period of time.

-Type Two provides better assurance and is preferred for vendor assessments.

-Step Two Confirm the Scope

-Identify which systems and services the auditor evaluated.
-Scope determines whether the vendor assessed the exact product or environment your company will use.

-Look for the following items
-• System description
-• Services included and excluded
-• Boundaries of the environment
-• Infrastructure components
-• Software components
-• People and processes in scope

-A limited or unclear scope increases risk.

-Step Three Review the Trust Service Criteria

-Verify which TSC categories the vendor included.
-Security is always included.
-Availability, Confidentiality, Processing Integrity, and Privacy are optional.

-More TSC categories can provide broader assurance.

-Step Four Evaluate the Control Activities

-Read how the vendor’s controls are designed.
-Look for maturity indicators such as
-• Access control and least privilege
-• Logging and monitoring
-• Change management
-• Encryption and key management
-• Vulnerability management and patching
-• Incident response readiness
-• Backup and recovery processes

-Controls should match the vendor’s risk level and the sensitivity of the data they handle.

-Step Five Review the Auditor’s Testing and Results

-In a Type Two report, auditors test controls for months.
-Focus on the following
-• Tests performed
-• Results of each test
-• Any exceptions or failures
-• Auditor comments
-• Root cause explanations
-• Severity of findings

-Not every exception is critical, but repeated or systemic issues increase risk.

-Step Six Identify Exceptions and Required Remediation

-Document any issues that impact your organization.
-Common exceptions involve
-• Incomplete access reviews
-• Delayed patching
-• Missing logs or monitoring gaps
-• Weak change management processes
-• Outdated policies

-Determine whether the vendor has provided a remediation plan.
-If not, remediation must be requested before approval.

-Step Seven Review Complementary User Entity Controls

-These are responsibilities your organization must perform for the vendor’s controls to remain effective.
-Examples include
-• Enforcing strong authentication for your users
-• Restricting access to vendor portals
-• Maintaining secure network configurations
-• Reviewing vendor access regularly

-Your organization must implement these controls to avoid gaps.

-Step Eight Form Your Risk Conclusion

-Summarize the findings in plain language.
-Include
-• Whether the SOC 2 is acceptable
-• Any risks discovered
-• Likelihood and impact ratings
-• Required remediation
-• Final approval or rejection guidance

-Your conclusion is what leadership relies on to make decisions.

-Summary

-Reviewing a SOC 2 report involves understanding the scope, evaluating the Trust Service Criteria, analyzing control effectiveness, reviewing exceptions, and forming a clear risk conclusion.
-This process helps determine whether a vendor’s security posture meets organizational requirements and whether additional remediation is needed before onboarding.
+# How to Review a SOC 2 Report
+_A practical guide for Vendor Risk and GRC Analysts_

+A SOC 2 report is one of the most important documents used in Vendor Risk Management.
+It shows how well a service provider protects customer data and whether their controls actually work in real life—not just on paper.
+This guide explains the exact steps I follow when reviewing a SOC 2 report as part of a real vendor due diligence workflow.

+---

+## 1. Start by Identifying the Report Type
+Before anything else, confirm whether the report is **Type I** or **Type II**.

+- **Type I** → A snapshot in time (design only)
+- **Type II** → Controls tested over several months (design + operating effectiveness)

+Type II gives a much clearer picture of how mature and consistent a vendor’s security program really is, so it’s the preferred version for vendor risk assessments.

+---

+## 2. Confirm the Scope of the Audit
+The scope tells you exactly what the auditors examined.
+This is critical because a vendor may only audit certain services, not their entire platform.

+Key things to look for:
+- System description
+- Services included (and excluded)
+- Defined system boundaries
+- Infrastructure and software components
+- Processes, teams, and functions in scope

+If the scope doesn’t align with the product your organization will use, that’s a red flag.

+---

+## 3. Identify Which Trust Service Criteria (TSC) Are Covered
+Every SOC 2 includes **Security**, but the other categories are optional:

+- Security (always included)
+- Availability
+- Confidentiality
+- Processing Integrity
+- Privacy

+A broader set of TSC categories generally gives better insight into the vendor’s overall security posture.

+---

+## 4. Review the Vendor’s Control Activities
+This is where you start understanding *how* the vendor protects data.
+I evaluate each control area for maturity and alignment with best practices.

+Common areas I focus on:
+- Access control & least privilege
+- Logging, monitoring, and alerting
+- Change management
+- Encryption and key management
+- Vulnerability management & patching
+- Incident response preparedness
+- Backup and recovery processes

+At this stage, I’m asking:
+**“Do these controls make sense for the type of data the vendor handles?”**

+---

+## 5. Look at the Auditor’s Testing Procedures and Results
+In Type II reports, auditors test controls over several months.
+I pay close attention to:

+- How the auditors tested each control
+- Whether any deviations were found
+- Comments explaining how issues occurred
+- Whether exceptions were isolated or repeated
+- Any patterns that might suggest a process weakness

+One-off issues aren’t unusual, but repeated exceptions often signal operational inconsistency.

+---

+## 6. Identify Exceptions and Assess Their Risk
+Most SOC 2 reports include a few exceptions.
+Not all of them are severe, but they still need to be understood.

+Common types of exceptions include:
+- Access reviews completed late
+- Patches not applied within expected timeframes
+- Missing or incomplete logs
+- Outdated documentation
+- Gaps in change management processes

+When I see an exception, I evaluate:
+- What caused it
+- Whether it impacted security
+- If it’s a recurring issue
+- Whether the vendor already remediated it

+If a remediation plan isn’t mentioned, that usually becomes a requirement before approval.

+---

+## 7. Review Complementary User Entity Controls (CUECs)
+These are controls **your organization** must perform for the vendor’s controls to be effective.

+Examples:
+- Enforcing strong authentication for accounts accessing the vendor
+- Limiting permissions to only what your users need
+- Securing your network configurations
+- Reviewing vendor access regularly

+Ignoring CUECs can create risk even if the vendor’s own controls are strong.

+---

+## 8. Form Your Final Risk Conclusion
+After reviewing everything, I summarize the vendor’s risk posture in clear, plain language.

+My conclusion typically includes:
+- Whether the SOC 2 report is acceptable
+- Key risks identified
+- Likelihood and impact
+- Required remediation items
+- Overall vendor risk rating
+- Whether the vendor is recommended for approval

+This summary is what leadership and procurement rely on when deciding whether to move forward with the vendor.

+---

+## Summary
+Reviewing a SOC 2 report isn’t just about reading an audit—it’s about understanding how a vendor operates, where their risks are, and whether they meet your organization’s security requirements.
+A structured review process helps ensure vendors are evaluated consistently and that any gaps are addressed before onboarding.